-- m. fireworks; - n. gun powder, ammunition, or bullets; and - any sharp pointed or edged instruments except unaltered nail files and clips and tools used solely for preparation of food, instruction, and maintenance; and - however, that the mere possession of a personal defense sprays; provided, however, that the mere possession of a personal defense spray is not a violation of this policy unless (1) the device is used for a purpose other than self-defense, as defined under state law, or (2) the principal or designee determines that the student intended to use it to harm, threaten harm, or create a disturbance.
+- m. fireworks; - n. gun powder, ammunition, or bullets; - o. any sharp pointed or edged instruments except unaltered nail files and clips and tools used solely for preparation of food, instruction, and maintenance: and - p. mace, pepper spray, and other personal defense sprays; provided, however, that the mere possession of a personal defense spray is not a violation of this policy unless (1) the device is used for a purpose other than self-defense, as defined under state law, or (2) the principal or designee determines that the student intended to use it to harm, threaten harm, or create a disturbance.